vue-reactivity/watch/README.md

 ### Usage

-> Note: since there is no Vue instance to be bond, `watch` will not be auto disposed.
+> Note: since there is no Vue instance to be bond, `watch` will **NOT** be auto disposed.
 You need to always **explicitly** call the returning function to stop it.
+Or you can try [@vue-reactivity/scope](https://github.com/vue-reactivity/scope) which will auto collect the effects for you.

 Just like what you do in Vue.